waako/mac-setup/Info-Sources.md

-# Categorised list of reading for setting up Mac environment
+# List of tools and add-ons

 ## Sublime Text